torvalds/linux/Documentation/PCI/endpoint/pci-endpoint.rst

 * pci_epf_create()

    Create a new PCI EPF device by passing the name of the PCI EPF device.
-   This name will be used to bind the the EPF device to a EPF driver.
+   This name will be used to bind the EPF device to a EPF driver.

 * pci_epf_destroy()